Privacy Matters – How Our Personal Data Is Used

 Make sure your router software is up to date, implement WPA3 or WPA2 and turn on firewall capabilities to protect yourself.
 Set strong passwords everywhere, and create separate networks for guests and your IoT’s.

 Your data is a valuable resource, and companies are making a lot of money off it.
 If you are based in the European Union (EU) or California, USA, there are strong regulations that prohibit tracking user data without explicit consent.
-We’ll tell you more about this in our next installment.
+We’ll tell you more about this in a coming installment.
 In the meantime, you can check out the California Consumer Privacy Act and the General Data Protection Regulation

 We are also transparent about our own Privacy Policy and how we use your data, and why we collect cookies.
 We do not use tracking cookies.
 Ever.